EMPHATICSoft/emphml/README.md

 ```

-2. This options allow you to automatically run the training (and/or test) with new/trained weigths and
+2. This options allow you to automatically run the training (and/or test) with new/trained weigths

+3. I'd recomend to test first on jupyter notebook using tensorflow for small/local training and testing and then move to torch and EAF area